micromaomao/blog/content/text-embeddings/en.md

   changing pixels draws out the sentence "YUKI BEST GIRL".
 discuss:
   "GitHub": "https://github.com/micromaomao/chat.maowtm.org/issues?q=is%3Aissue+no%3Aproject+"
-draft: true
 ---

 ![cover](cover.gif)

 Have you ever wondered how LLMs &lsquo;read&rsquo; text and seem to understand concepts?
-Internally these models turn their input into numerical vectors.
-This means that with a LLM and some text input, you can get bunch of numbers for your neural network, or whatever machine learning model you dream of, to work with.
+Internally, these models turn their input into numerical vectors.
+This means that with an LLM and some text input, you can get a bunch of numbers for your neural network, or whatever machine learning model you dream of, to work with.
 For example, this exact paragraph turns into this when you pass it through the OpenAI embeddings API (`text-embedding-ada-002`):

 ```json
 [